 There is some hope, though, for people like me who enjoy a more authentic Chinese taste than is the case with most Americanized dishes.
 The waitresses are Chinese, and when I visited in 2020 they made some good suggestions that helped me find the right thing to order.
 They suggested that there are certain dishes that are more Chinese style and/or have vegetables that are more Chinese style.
 Whether the strategy is to find a menu item with a Chinese flavor (as I did in 2020) or ask for modifications to a dish (as I have done in the past), I am confident that you will at least know what you are getting, and that they will make every effort to find something that is close to what you want.

 Noodle Soup was one of my favorite “Chinese style” items before the remodeling, but now it is just a big bowl of soup without much flavor (or at least it did not have much flavor when I tried it).
 It is cheap, though, and contains a large amount of chicken, noodles, and vegetables.
 There are quite a few Chinese restaurants that have better noodle soup in my opinion, but at least the one here is a good price and has all the basics I need.

-Hunan Wok gets points with me for offering Kung Pao Tofu, something that previously I had only been able to order at Dot Wo in Edmond.
-The one here was not as flavorful as Dot Wo’s, but I thought it was pretty good (except that it had too much celery).
+Hunan Wok got points with me for offering Kung Pao Tofu, although I did not see it anywhere on the menu when I went in 2020.
+The one here was heavy on the celery but otherwise I liked the vegetable selection.
 If I were rating the different parts of it I would probably give a 5 to the tofu, a 4 to the sauce and the peanuts (because there were not enough of them), and a 3 to everything else (the squash was good but is probably not something I normally associate with kung pao).
 For me this was better than average “Americanized” Chinese food.